GrantMeStrength/RetroComputerInstructionManual/architecture.md

 PRINT EQU 9                     ; The Print function BDOS EQU 5                      ; The address of the BDOS code vector

-org 0100h                       ; All user code starts at 0100h
+ORG 0100h                       ; All user code starts at 0100h

-LXI D, STRING                   ; Get the address of the string to print MVI C, PRINT                    ; Load register C with the magic code for printing CALL BDOS                       ; Call the BDOS
+LXI D, STRING                   ; Get the address of the string to print MVI C, PRINT                    ; Load register C with the code for printing CALL BDOS                       ; Call the BDOS
 RET                             ; End program

 ; The BDOS Print needs a string ending in $
 STRING: DB 'Hello World!', 10,13,'$'